La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-``_fkar_ -car'' appears three times.
-The first instance designates one referent in detail using _``xo''_ , described below.
-The other two instances are typical arguments with ``_xe_ -the'', but the article is unseen, being provided by default.
-Since the prior referent fits this predicate (and in the second sentence ``its garage'' does not), the prior referent is being redesignated.
+_fkar_ -car appears three times.
+The first instance designates one referent in detail using _xo_ , described below.
+The other two instances are typical arguments with _xe_ -the, but the article is unseen, being provided by default.
+Since the prior referent fits this predicate (and in the second sentence its garage does not), the prior referent is being redesignated.
 Because _gua\spi_ words are so short it is just as efficient to redesignate an argument like this as to use a phrase-relative pronoun, so pronouns are less commonly used in _gua\spi_ than in English.

-There are also articles that select the entire referent set, ``typical'' members of it, and no members of it (actually making a negative statement about all members).
-Another important article is _``xo''_ : From the full referent set one or more members are selected, and it doesn't matter which ones.
+There are also articles that select the entire referent set, typical members of it, and no members of it (actually making a negative statement about all members).
+Another important article is _xo_ : From the full referent set one or more members are selected, and it doesn't matter which ones.
 For example,

 >